-POPSUGAR Fitness Poll Have You Stopped Using Your Polycarbonate Water Bottle? by Fitness 6/25/08 0 Shares Like us on Facebook All this talk about how polycarbonate water bottles are bad for our health has definitely made me a little weary about sipping from my old Nalgene.
+POPSUGAR Fitness Poll Have You Stopped Using Your Polycarbonate Water Bottle? by Fitness 6/25/08 0 Shares Like us on Facebook Sign up for our daily newsletter > All this talk about how polycarbonate water bottles are bad for our health has definitely made me a little weary about sipping from my old Nalgene.
 What about you?
 I'm wondering . . .
-Read More PolycarbonateWater BottleNalgenePoll Get fit with our daily newsletter Weight Loss Yoga Running Working Out Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
-Just-Oh 6 years I still use my Nalgenes.
+Read More PolycarbonateWater BottleNalgenePoll POPSUGAR, the #1 independent media and technology company for women.
+Where more than 75 million women go for original, inspirational content that feeds their passions and interests.
+Get Results With Our Fitness Newsletter Personalize Yoga Working Out Weight Loss Running Sign up with facebook or By signing up, I agree to the Terms and to receive emails from POPSUGAR.
+Just-Oh 7 years I still use my Nalgenes.
 Others have noted the extreme conditions you would have to put the bottle through to have have chemicals leach out in to your water.
 Does anyone out there drink hot tea or coffee out of a Nalgene on a daily basis for the decades it would take for you to be in the tiny risk category cited in the report?
 Perspective needed on this one.
-Kellyim 6 years It's not that I don't believe in the cancer studies, it's just I feel like every other week we get told something else is bad for us and I can't cut out everything.
+Kellyim 7 years It's not that I don't believe in the cancer studies, it's just I feel like every other week we get told something else is bad for us and I can't cut out everything.
 I have a couple of Nalgenes and I've been using them for several years and will probably just keep using them for awhile longer.
 After that, the SIGG seems cool.
-Baby-Girl 6 years I never had one and I just bought the prettiest SIGG bottle a few weeks ago.
-Spectra 6 years I still use my Nalgene bottle because I don't freeze it, heat it, or put it in the dishwasher, thus, it isn't releasing BPA into the water. just_kelly 6 years I still use mine.
-Rather use it than a disposable plastic bottle anyways... hippiecowgirl 6 years I stopped using my Nalgene bottle and bought a SIGG instead.
+Baby-Girl 7 years I never had one and I just bought the prettiest SIGG bottle a few weeks ago.
+Spectra 7 years I still use my Nalgene bottle because I don't freeze it, heat it, or put it in the dishwasher, thus, it isn't releasing BPA into the water. just_kelly 7 years I still use mine.
+Rather use it than a disposable plastic bottle anyways... hippiecowgirl 7 years I stopped using my Nalgene bottle and bought a SIGG instead.
 I love my new SIGG, but I'm upset about ditching my old bottle.
-Swedeybebe 6 years funkygeorge- they do.... the line is called "tritan" http://www.nalgenechoice.com/everyday.html funkygeorge 6 years Also when they start making Nalgene's without BPA I'll probably get a new one, cause Sigg's are not as camping friendly. funkygeorge 6 years I use a Sigg bottle now, but mostly because all of my Nalgene's eventually started to taste funny, and there so hard to clean. haydee 6 years I bought a BPA free bottle from Camelbak and also got one of those Kleen Kanteen's Sasseefrass 6 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282 I love it!
+Swedeybebe 7 years funkygeorge- they do.... the line is called "tritan" http://www.nalgenechoice.com/everyday.html funkygeorge 7 years Also when they start making Nalgene's without BPA I'll probably get a new one, cause Sigg's are not as camping friendly. funkygeorge 7 years I use a Sigg bottle now, but mostly because all of my Nalgene's eventually started to taste funny, and there so hard to clean. haydee 7 years I bought a BPA free bottle from Camelbak and also got one of those Kleen Kanteen's Sasseefrass 7 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282 I love it!
 It never stinks like the plastic could...especially after leaving something in there too long.
 Bleh.
-Sasseefrass 6 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282 I love it!
+Sasseefrass 7 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282 I love it!
 It never stinks like the plastic could...especially after leaving something in there too long.
 Bleh.
-Sasseefrass 6 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282I love it!
+Sasseefrass 7 years I switched to the stainless steel bottles from Thermos: http://www.thermos.com/Product_detail.aspx?CatCode=SPOR&SubcategoryID=20&ProductID=282I love it!
 It never stinks like the plastic could...especially after leaving something in there too long.
-Bleh. chameleon7 6 years for=from chameleon7 6 years for=from wiggle 6 years I use a SIgg now and my kids have Klean Kanteen sippy cups. chameleon7 6 years I noticed some of you say nalgenes give off a bad taste, am I the only one that doesn't get the bad taste for them bottles?
-Swedeybebe 6 years tossed the old nalgenes. we wanted to get siggs, but it was too late and only ugly ones are left! sigg can't keep up with the demand right now! crazy! anyway, we found out that nalgene makes a new version called "titan" that is BPA free. so we got those instead... erinlikestoplay 6 years I went the Klean Kanteen route, and I love it.
+Bleh. chameleon7 7 years for=from chameleon7 7 years for=from wiggle 7 years I use a SIgg now and my kids have Klean Kanteen sippy cups. chameleon7 7 years I noticed some of you say nalgenes give off a bad taste, am I the only one that doesn't get the bad taste for them bottles?
+Swedeybebe 7 years tossed the old nalgenes. we wanted to get siggs, but it was too late and only ugly ones are left! sigg can't keep up with the demand right now! crazy! anyway, we found out that nalgene makes a new version called "titan" that is BPA free. so we got those instead... erinlikestoplay 7 years I went the Klean Kanteen route, and I love it.
 My only complaint is that the sip top is sort of noisy, but drinking straight from the bottle is fine.
 I also appreciate that is is dishwasher safe, as my water bottles tend to get funky.
 I had a SIGG, but dropped it, to bad consequence (huge dent, bottle couldn't stand up anymore).
 If you are an REI member, and bought your BPA-containing Nalgene bottles from them, you can get a refund for the bottle, and use the money to buy something new.
-SillyGirl 6 years I stopped using my Nalgene, but I am funny about how big the mouth of a bottle is and the Nalgene was almost perfect.
+SillyGirl 7 years I stopped using my Nalgene, but I am funny about how big the mouth of a bottle is and the Nalgene was almost perfect.
 So then I ended up switching back to buying bottled water (really the perfect size top) after not finding a new bottle I liked.
-Just this past week I bought a new Nalgene because of guilt over my bottled water habit while on the lookout for a new one to love. hpl55 6 years I got rid of our Nalgene bottles and tried the Sigg ones.
+Just this past week I bought a new Nalgene because of guilt over my bottled water habit while on the lookout for a new one to love. hpl55 7 years I got rid of our Nalgene bottles and tried the Sigg ones.
 They are recyclable, but I just don't like the aluminum.
 It doesn't leave a taste, but I just can't get used to drinking out of them, putting my mouth up to the lid, etc. Also, the cold water makes the Siggs just totally drip with condensation.
-I think that I am going to try the new Nalgene bottles that are BPA-free. mondaymoos 6 years I still use my Nalgene.
-I'm too cheap to go out and buy something new until this one breaks. mondaymoos 6 years I still use my Nalgene.
+I think that I am going to try the new Nalgene bottles that are BPA-free. mondaymoos 7 years I still use my Nalgene.
+I'm too cheap to go out and buy something new until this one breaks. mondaymoos 7 years I still use my Nalgene.
 I'm too cheap to go out and buy something new until this one breaks.
-Shadowcat14 6 years I stopped using my nalgene because I am a swimmer and a water polo player and the bottle perpetually smelled of chlorine. valeqt 6 years Unless you pour hot coffee in your Nalgene every day or try and keep it at close to boiling temperatures for an hour on a regular basis the chemicals can't leach out.
+Shadowcat14 7 years I stopped using my nalgene because I am a swimmer and a water polo player and the bottle perpetually smelled of chlorine. valeqt 7 years Unless you pour hot coffee in your Nalgene every day or try and keep it at close to boiling temperatures for an hour on a regular basis the chemicals can't leach out.
 So don't quit using them if you like them.
 But I respect when people want a new color/design for a water bottle, I have 10 different Nalgenes.